hannahyklee/hannahyklee.github.io/docs/_posts/2024-07-23-korea-japan-travel-note.md

 Additional recommendations:
 - [온지심](https://naver.me/x8E6pCm8): A cute bagel cafe in Ikseondong (near Insa-dong) featuring many fun flavors of cream cheese
 - Attending a baseball game.
 We went to a LG Twins game at Jamsil Stadium, which is conveniently accessed via the 2 Line, but any would do!
 The energy of the baseball games is wildly different from those in the States and well worth a visit.
-Slightly different rules also make for longer games -- the one we attended lasted for over five hours -- but the intensity of cheering fans and variety of stadium food would be fascinating to any sports enthusiast.
-Tickets can be bought at the stadium but we'd recommend arriving early if it's a popular game; we bought tickets ~30 minutes before the first pitch and there weren't many seats left.
+Slightly different rules also make for longer games -- the one we attended lasted for over five hours -- but the intensity of cheering fans and variety of stadium food would be fascinating to any sports enthusiast. *(9/2025 edit: the KBO has [implemented a pitch clock rule change](https://www.wbsc.org/en/news/kbo-announce-new-rules-for-the-2025-season), which has shortened games slightly.)* Tickets can be bought at the stadium but we'd recommend arriving early if it's a popular game; we bought tickets ~30 minutes before the first pitch and there weren't many seats left.

 -  Running along the Cheonggyecheon Stream on a relatively newly developed pedestrian path.
 Given Seoul's density, most uninterrupted running paths run along waterways (the Han River being the most popular).
 Cheonggyecheon is a nearly seven mile long stream that has been converted from sewerage to a concrete expressway to a restored stream and public space.
 We found it to be a pleasant urban route that stayed noticeably cool, presumably due to the stream and the "sunken" nature situating the stream slightly lower than most city infrastructure.
 <div class="image-container">